fullmetalbrackets/blog/src/content/blog/pi-hole-quad9-dls-over-tls.md

  forward-addr: 149.112.112.11@853#dns11.quad9.net
 ```

-### Cloudflared as forwarding resolver
+## Cloudflared as forwarding resolver

-Copy & paste the below into a `docker-compose.yaml` then use `docker-compose up -d` to create a fully-configured _cloudflared_ container.
+Copy & paste the below into a `compose.yaml` then use `docker compose up -d` to create a fully-configured _cloudflared_ container.

 ```yaml
 version: "3.6"